lpouillo/boxmodel/README.md

 - numpy 	1.7.1
 - scipy		0.12
 - matplotlib	1.2.x
+- pydot		1.0.x
-- execo		2.2
+- execo		2.1

 =Usage=
+The BoxModel is a basic engine that can be derived to build specific element model.
+The only thing you need is to create the simulation parameters in a parameters method and run the engine.

 ==Demo==
-The proposed model is a simple simulation of the Fe ratio evolution.
+The proposed model is a simple simulation of the Fe ratio evolution in a human body.
 It can be run using:
 	execo-run FeModel -ML

 ==Building customized model==
-The BoxModel is a basic engine that can be derived to build specific element model.
-The only thing you need is to create the simulation parameters in a parameters method and run the engine.